Appraisal of Standard of Education in the CZ and Attitudes of the Public towards Proposed Measures in the Education System

 Satisfaction with the political situation

-Just before the election, 34% of those polled said they were satisfied with the political situation in the Czech Republic (‘very satisfied’ – 1%, ‘quite satisfied’ – 33%), whereas 60% expressed dissatisfaction (‘quite dissatisfied’ – 43% and ‘very dissatisfied’ – 17%) and 6% did not know.
-Compared to the previous month, no statistically important change occurred.
-Over the course of the last 12 months, the satisfaction with the political situation has oscillated at about 30% of respondents.
+In late September, 37% of those polled said they were satisfied with the political situation in the Czech Republic (‘very satisfied’ – 2%, ‘quite satisfied’ – 35%), whereas 58% were dissatisfied (‘quite dissatisfied’ – 42% and ‘very dissatisfied’ – 16%) and 5% did not know.
+Compared to a survey conducted shortly after the election, no major change occurred in respect of satisfaction with the political situation.

 Read more...